Skip to content

 trigger + Rule allowing one pipeline to trigger another

-extends + Rule allowing configuration inheritance from other jobs or templates
+extends + Rule allowing job configuration to inherit from other jobs or templates

-environment + Defines the environment in which deployment from the related job will be performed
+environment + Defines the environment in which deployment from the associated job will be performed

 stages